jrh-dev/jrh-dev.github.io/_posts/2022-10-05-r_basics_dataframes_p1.md

 "col_c" should contain the numbers 11 to 20, but in reverse.

-Your resulting data frame should look like this;
+Your resulting `data.frame` should look like this;

 ```r
 print(my_df)